Are you planning to see the British capital on your next trip?

 Sacré-Cœur Basilica in Montmartre – One of the Best Panoramas of Paris

-If you’ve arrived in Paris by train like we suggested, start your day trip from Sacré-Cœur Basilica.
+If you’ve arrived in Paris by train as we suggested, start your day trip from Sacré-Cœur Basilica.
 From Gare du Nord, you’ll reach it in about 20 minutes on foot.

 The Roman Catholic basilica sits on butte Montmartre, Paris’s highest point.
 By going there, you’ll kill two birds with one stone: